 Years back, I attended a baking retreat hosted by Martha White with my buddy Brandie from The Country Cook.
 While there, we were tasked with creating a new recipe using Martha White’s sweet potato muffin mix.
-We created this AMAZING Sweet Potato Cake with Marshmallow Buttercream Frosting.
-Sadly, though, it’s become increasingly difficult to find that muffin mix and I think it might actually be discontinued.
+The end result was an AMAZING sweet potato cake with marshmallow buttercream Frosting.
+Sadly, it has become increasingly difficult to find that muffin mix, and I think it might actually be discontinued.

 If you love sweet potatoes and the dense texture and warm spice flavor of carrot cake, you’re going to love this!
 It might just be my new favorite dessert.
 Pumpkin spice ain’t got nothing on this one!
 Y’all enjoy!